chicio/chicio.github.io/_posts/2018-07-04-react-native-typescript-existing-app.md

  You can check all the code of the sample described above in [this github repository](https://github.com/chicio/React-Native-Typescript-Existing-App "React Native Typescript Existing App") and see all the TypeScript components I created for the app I shown you above.
 That's it!!!
-React Native + TypeScript: :hearts:, love at first sight :hearts:.
+React Native + TypeScript: :hearts: love at first sight :hearts:.